 Our boat trip in the Maddalena Archipelago

-We went on a boat day trip with the Blue Rider.
+We went on a boat day trip with the catamaran of Sport Outdoor Viaggi.
 We set off around 9am, well before any of the other tour boats, so that we could go and enjoy the islands before too many people arrived.
 Our first stop was Cala Soraja, in the island of Spargi.
 This beach is a personal favourite of mine, since it’s one of the closest from Palau to get to and you will feel like you’re swimming in a natural pool.
-We spent about an hour relaxing on the beach and when we got back on the boat our captain Franco had a cheese and salami aperitif ready for us.
+We spent about an hour relaxing on the beach and when we got back on the boat our captain Alberto had a cheese and salami aperitif ready for us.
 There’s nothing like swimming around in the beautiful sea to make you hungry!
 There is another bay in Spargi island which I personally really like, called Cala Corsara.
 The beach isn’t as pretty as that of Cala Soraja but there are rocks that you can climb and dive off from.